Kdyby/Translation/docs/en/index.md

 ### Whitelisting of resources

-You might happen to have a multilingual system, that already has loads fo translations available, but you only need, let's say, 3.
+You might happen to have a multilingual system, that has many available translations, but you only need, let's say, 3.
 Nice example is `symfony/validator`, it's translated to lots of languages but you don't want to process all of them.

 Whitelist is used in compile-time and prevents loading of resources that will not be used.

-It's by default disabled, but you can enabled it by passing an array of regular expressions, where the simples might be simple `cs` or `en`.
+It's disabled by default, but you can enable it by passing an array of regular expressions, where the simplest might be simple `cs` or `en`.

 ```yml
 translation: